marcinczerny/ClassicInsights/.ai/api-plan.md

 - **Creating a note with entities**:
   1. Validate note fields
   2. Insert note record
-  3. Validate all entity_ids exist and belong to user
+  3. Validate all entity_ids (or entities array) exist and belong to user
+  4. Validate relationship_type values if provided
-  4. Insert note_entities associations
+  5. Insert note_entities associations with relationship types (defaults to 'is_related_to')
-  5. Return note with attached entities
+  6. Return note with attached entities including their relationship types

 - **Updating a note with entities**:
   1. Validate note exists and belongs to user
   2. Update note fields
-  3. If entity_ids provided: create new ones
+  3. If entities array (or entity_ids) provided: delete existing associations and create new ones with relationship types
-  4. Return updated note with entities
+  4. Return updated note with entities and their relationship types

 - **Deleting a note**:
   1. Validate note exists and belongs to user